top of page

 Cons:

-⚠️ Can be tricky to apply and keep on during a feed
+⚠️ Can be tricky to apply and fussy to keep on during a feed

 ⚠️ Doesn't address underlying feeding challenges on its own.